stormpath/stormpath-django/README.rst

   want to manually handle the database migrations.
 This breakage is *very rare* for our libraries, but was necessary in this case to fix the underlying library issues.
+- Updating broken test case for the new release.

 Version 0.0.7